liannesiegel/PositPrimers/README.md

 This package adapts the primers originally created by Posit for educational use.
+These original primers were developed by the RStudio/Posit Education Team and made open source on GitHub.
+Following the original license, these tutorials are licensed under the Creative Commons Attribution-ShareAlike 4.0 License (CC BY-SA 4.0).
+The primers are derived from the book R for Data Science from O’Reilly Media, Inc. Copyright © 2017 Garrett Grolemund, Hadley Wickham.
+Used with permission.

 The package includes modules that primarily encapsulate an introduction to "ggplot2", "dplyr".
 The code was adapted from that developed by Posit (https://github.com/rstudio-education/primers) though some components may have changed.
+Most notably, several tutorials have been modified to remove embedded videos that are no longer available.

 This contains the following tutorials: